Is Liberty Global plc (LBTYA) a good stock to buy now?

-Liberty Global plc (NASDAQ: LBTYA) is -31.18% lower on its value in year-to-date trading and has touched a low of $19.52 and a high of $30.58 in the current 52-week trading range.
+Liberty Global plc (NASDAQ: LBTYA) is -31.43% lower on its value in year-to-date trading and has touched a low of $18.82 and a high of $30.58 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LBTYA stock was last observed hovering at around $19.96 in the last trading session, with the day’s loss setting it -0.87%.
+The LBTYA stock was last observed hovering at around $19.81 in the last trading session, with the day’s loss setting it -0.79% off its average median price target of $29.75 for the next 12 months.
+It is also 49.14% off the consensus price target high of $37.40 offered by 18 analysts, but current levels are 20.75% higher than the price target low of $24.00 for the same period.

 3 Tiny Stocks Primed to Explode